gecko0307/dagon/README.md

 ```
 "dagon": "0.10.1"
 ```
-If you want to test new features, use development branch: `"dagon": "~dagon-ng"`.
+If you want to test new features, use master branch: `"dagon": "~master"`.

 Dependencies
 ------------